 This is, after all, the internet.
 And a web page that doesn’t make it easy for customers to buy will often lose to the competitor who does it well.

-Bottom of The Funnel Metrics: How do you know it’s working?
+Bottom of Funnel Marketing Metrics: How do you know it’s working?

-You’ve got a lot of lower funnel content already.
-How do you know if your marketing is working?
+You’ve got a lot of lower funnel marketing content already.
+How do you know if your content marketing is working?

 Are these bottom of the funnel metrics going up?